hax0kartik/luma-hourlies/README.md

 ## Credits:-

-@knight-ryu12 for providing me with a server
+@noirscape for providing me with a server

 Luma devs for luma custom firmware